Overview of Configuration Management Controls for CMMC 2.0 Compliance

 Why is Configuration Management Important for CMMC 2.0 Compliance?

 In cybersecurity, misconfigurations are among the most common causes of data breaches.
-Without strong configuration management controls, organizations risk:
+Without strong configuration management controls, organizations risk unauthorized changes that weaken security settings, increased attack surfaces due to unnecessary system functions, security vulnerabilities caused by outdated software or misconfigurations, and inconsistent security enforcement across different systems.

 To mitigate these risks, CMMC 2.0 Level 2 introduces nine configuration management controls that companies must implement.
 These controls are aligned with NIST SP 800-171, a framework outlining best practices for protecting Controlled Unclassified Information (CUI).